doocs/leetcode/solution/2400-2499/2474.Customers With Strictly Increasing Purchases/README.md

 | price        | int  |
 +--------------+------+
 order_id is the primary key for this table.
-Each row contains the id of an order, the id of
+Each row contains the id of an order, the id of customer that ordered it, the date of the order, and its price.
 </pre>

 <p>&nbsp;</p>